rishabhpoddar/agentgraph/README.md

     - We pass in an implementation of the tool in the array passed to the `callLLMWithToolHandling` function (last parameter).
 Here, we get the expression from the LLM, as a string and use the `mathjs` library to evaluate it.
 We return a string as a response for the LLM to use.
 - The `callLLMWithToolHandling` function will automatically handle tool calling if needed, and return the final response from the LLM.
 It will also capture the tool calls and store it a part of the JSON file generated for this LLM call.
 So here, we will have 3 nodes in the main graph (system message ->user message -> assistant message) and then when you click on the user message node, it will show a sub graph with the tool call node (if the LLM decided to use the tool), which will contain just the tool input (value of `expression`) and output (return value from the `impl` function).
 So 2 nodes in total.
 - You can add multiple tools and tool implementations in a similar way.
+- The `shouldExecuteInParallel` function controls whether multiple tool calls should run concurrently or sequentially within a single LLM response iteration.
+An iteration represents one complete response cycle from the LLM.
+For example:
+  - **Sequential tool calls (2 iterations):** LLM calls toolA → receives result → calls toolB based on toolA's output
+  - **Parallel tool calls (1 iteration):** LLM calls both toolA and toolB simultaneously since they're independent

+  This function receives the current tool call details plus information about all other tool calls in the same iteration, allowing you to make dynamic decisions based on tool dependencies.

 ### Use with tools that use LLMs